TOMToolkit/tom_base/docs/introduction/updating.rst

   their password again if they logged in more than a few minutes ago.
 - With ``AUTH_STRATEGY = 'LOCKED'``, the login, sign-up, second-factor and pending-approval pages are open without listing them in ``OPEN_URLS``; ``/api/`` paths used with tokens still need to be listed, as before.
+- The REST framework's browsable-API login (``/api-auth/login/``) and the Django admin login (``/admin/login/``) now send users to the TOM login page — administrators, too, pass through the two-factor challenge.
 - Authentication events are written to the ``tom_common.security`` logger.

 7.)
 Optional: enable the new controls